DCC-UAB/xnap-project-ed_group_10/README.md

 ### Test 2: Performance of different pretrained CNN models used

-In this second test, we will observe the difference (improvement/deterioration) in our accuracy and loss when using [different pretrained CNN models](Different-pretrained-CNN-models-used).
+In this second test, we will observe the difference (improvement/deterioration) in our accuracy and loss when using [different pretrained CNN models](#Different-pretrained-CNN-models-used).
 In addition, we will examine the performance of the previously mentioned pretrained CNN models.

+### Test 3: Performance of different optimizers used

+In this third test, we will observe the difference (improvement/deterioration) in our accuracy and loss when using [different optimizers](#Different-Optimizers-used).
+In addition, we will examine the performance of the AdamW optimizer.

+*RELLENAR*

+### Test 4: Performance of different schedulers used

+In this third test, we will observe the difference (improvement/deterioration) in our accuracy and loss when using [different schedulers](#Different-Learning-Rate-Schedulers-used).
+In addition, we will examine the performance of the ReduceLROnPlateau scheduler.

+*RELLENAR*

+### Extra Test: Hyperparameter Tuning with Optuna

+*RELLENAR*

 ## To Improve (Sergi)